Leung83/hpe_ticket_automation/README.md

 Python script using Selenium to login to HPE portal (https://support.hpe.com/portal/site/hpsc/scm/home) with your credentials and Service Agreement ID (SAID).
 Preparing a case with default fields.

-INSTRUCTIONS (only tested on Windows and Chrome driver)
+INSTRUCTIONS (only tested on Windows and Chromedriver Version 78.0.3904.108)
 1. Install Python3 for windows
    https://www.python.org/downloads/release/python-380/
 2. Download webdriver for you Chrome version Help > About Chrome